-Geoff holds a Bachelor’s of Science in Geology from the University of New Mexico, 1980, and a Doctorate in Geochemistry from Harvard University, 1989.
+Bachelor’s of Science in Geology from the University of New Mexico, 1980

-Key Publications are listed below.
+Geoff’s key publications are listed under the publications tab below.
 PDF’s of specific publications, as well as a complete list of Geoff’s more than 140 publications, are available upon request.

 Science and Products

 U.S. Geological Survey wildland fire science strategic plan, 2021–26

 Development of a simulated lung fluid leaching method to assess the release of potentially toxic elements from volcanic ash